dsp-testing/diff-tracer/README.md

 trace data with a reference to the workflow, branch and commit information into a cache.
-The next time the workflow is triggered, we check the cache for the relevant trace data and compare it to the diff between the current workflow commit and the commit of the cached data. this will alow us to establish if any of the files used in the last workflow run has changed in the new commit, therefor allowing us to establish if a new workflow run is required.
+The next time the workflow is triggered, we check the cache for the relevant trace data and compare it to the diff between the current workflow commit and the commit of the cached data. this will allow us to establish if any of the files used in the last workflow run has changed in the new commit, therefor allowing us to establish if a new workflow run is required.
 If false, the workflow run is skipped and no new trace data is cached.
 If true, the